graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 GraphQL.NET provides two methods of defining GraphQL enums.

 You can use `EnumerationGraphType<TEnum>` to automatically generate values by providing a .NET `enum` for `TEnum`.
 The `Name` will default to the .NET Type name, which you can override in the constructor.
 The `Description` will default to any `System.ComponentModel.DescriptionAttribute` applied to the enum type.
 The `DeprecationReason` will default to any `System.ObsoleteAttribute` applied to the enum type.
-By default, the name of each enum member will be converted to upper case.
+By default, the name of each enum member will be converted to CONSTANT_CASE.
 Override `ChangeEnumCase` to change this behavior.
 Apply a `DescriptionAttribute` to an enum member to set the GraphQL `Description`.
 Apply an `ObsoleteAttribute` to an enum member to set the GraphQL deprecation reason.

 ```csharp